 “John,” Ember’s sweet voice was so weak, she could hardly move or even sit up on her own.

 “Yes, I am here.”

 “Did Arvah and her son get out in time?”

-“Yes,” John assured.
+“Yes,” I assured.
 “They should be far away from here by now.”

 She closed her eyes and let out a slow breath of relief.
-He could feel her unease, she was still terribly afraid.
-He moved closer to where she lay on her blankets near the dwindling fire.
-He wanted to ask what was wrong, yet he worried he would only upset her more.
-Instead he knelt beside her.
-Their new daughter, held close within a gentle and protective embrace, was quietly suckling at her mother’s breast, a tiny hand holding on, already clinging to her.
+I could feel her unease, she was still terribly afraid.
+I moved closer to where she lay on her blankets near the dwindling fire.
+I wanted to ask what was wrong, yet I worried I would only upset her more.
+Instead I knelt beside her.
+Our new daughter, held close within a gentle and protective embrace, was quietly suckling at her mother’s breast; a tiny hand holding on, already clinging to her.

 “Her name… Have you made your decision?”
-He asked.
+I asked.

 She nodded.
 “Yes, she is Mahren Bell, and she will take your name instead of mine.
 She will be a Mason.”